J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model1.md

-# NASA Model 1
+# Ball-Hinge-Bottom-Plate

-This is a generic description for NASA Model 1.
-Replace this text with specific details about the model as needed.
+Description for Ball-Hinge-Bottom-Plate.
+Replace with details about this part.